jiajiagao1231/electrooptical-materials/README.md

 1- **Drag and Drop:** Begin by dragging the Wanos modules and the "AdvancedFor" loop into your workspace in the specified order:
  - DFT-Turbomole (The first instance for geometry optimization calculations)
- - DFT-Turbomole1 (The second instance for hyperpolarizability calculations with different functionals or basis sets)
+ - DFT-Turbomole1 (The second instance for hyperpolarizability calculations )
- - DFT-Turbomole2 (The third instance for hyperpolarizability calculations with the MP2 method)
+ - DFT-Turbomole2 (The third instance for hyperpolarizability calculations with different methods)

 2- **Adjustment:** You can reposition and reorder the modules on the screen by clicking and dragging them as needed.